BryanMcGuire-DataScience/Sales_example/README.md

 # Sales_example
-Finding the optimal time to display TV advertisement
+Finding the optimal time to display TV advertisements